harkred/harkred/README.md

-- 👋 Hi, I’m Harkeerat Singh
-- 👀 I’m interested in programming.
-- 🌱 I’m currently a programming enthuiast attending university.
-- 💞️ I’m looking to collaborate on any project.
-Feel free to contact me.
-- 📫 My Contacts
+Hi, I am Harkeerat Singh, a programming enthuiast aspiring to be a web developer.
+I am currently attending a university in bachelors of engineering degree.
+I hope to connect with other people with similar interests.
+Here are some different ways to connect with me.

   Linkedin: https://www.linkedin.com/in/harkeerat-singh-a92530213/

   Instagram: https://www.instagram.com/olds_spaghetti/

-- Feel free to visit my website: https://harkred.github.io/Portfolio-Page/
+Feel free to visit my website: https://harkred.github.io/Portfolio-Page/